rsgalloway/envstack/README.md

 # Tests

-Unit tests can be run using pytest (currently only tested on linux):
+Unit tests can be run using pytest (note: some tests fail on win32 currently)

 ```bash
 $ pytest tests -s